-"OK, let me show you how to use these directories," he says.
-"This first one is the Manhattan White Pages."
-He slides one of the books over to me.
-"Here you'll find a complete list of residents, businesses, and government offices, listed alphabetically.
+"OK, let me show you how to use these directories."
+He slides a thick book over to me.
+"This is the Manhattan White Pages.
+Here you'll find a complete list of residents, businesses, and government offices, listed alphabetically.
 If you know someone's last name or the name of a business, you can look it up here.
 You'll find the person's street address, their neighborhood block number, and their phone number, which you can use to contact them."